happyspace/RepData_PeerAssessment1/PA1_template.md

 ### Impute missing values

-Imputation strategy: Randomly select values for a time interval and replace
+Imputation strategy: Randomly select values for a time interval and replace missing values. [see @gelmanMissing, pp. 534].

-Simple ramdon sampling based on values from the time interval over the collection period [see @gelmanMissing, pp. 534].

 ```r